skodaconnect/homeassistant-skodaconnect/README.md

 ### Supported setups
 This integration will only work for your car if you have Skoda Connect/MyŠKODA functionality.
 Cars using other third party, semi-official, mobile apps such as the "MinSkoda" from ConnectedCars in Denmark won't work.
+Initial support has been added for SmartLink and newer style API cars, such as the Enyaq iV.

 The car privacy settings must be set to "Share my position" for full functionality of this integration.
 Without this setting, if set to "Use my position", the sensors for position (device tracker), requests remaining and parking time might not work reliably or at all.
 Set to even stricter privacy setting will limit functionality even further.